The Data Processing Holy Grail? Row vs. Columnar Databases

 Columnar DB: for OLAP

-Performs fast multiple read, write, update, delete operations
+Performs fast multiple read, write, update, and delete operations

-Performs slowly if required to perform multiple read, write, update, delete operations
+Performs slowly if required to perform multiple read, write, update, and delete operations

 Performs fast bulk operations (mostly read and write)